-- Students may be permitted to take legally prescribed and/or over-the-counter medications consistent with appropriate medical treatment plans while on duty.
-However, when such prescribed or over-the-counter medications affect clinical/ internship judgment, the student's safety or the safety of others, the student will be removed from the clinical site.
-The Program Director and/or the Admission, Progression and Graduation (APG) Committee will be consulted to determine if the student is capable of continuing to participate in the academic program. - 2.
-Students are responsible for updating current medications with the IUSB Health and Wellness Center at the time of modification and during the annual TB screening. - 3.
-After admission into a pre-licensure clinical-based program, at any time faculty, a clinical agency representative, and/ or an administrator suspect a student is impaired due to drug or alcohol use while in the clinical setting, classroom, or campus areas, the student will be removed from the area and required to undergo immediate testing for drug and alcohol use at the student's expense.
+- 1. Students may be permitted to take legally prescribed and/or over-the-counter medications consistent with appropriate medical treatment plans while on duty.
+However, when such prescribed or over-the-counter medications affect clinical/internship judgment, the student's safety or the safety of others, the student will be removed from the clinical site.
+The Program Director will be consulted to determine if the student is capable of continuing in the academic program. - 2.
+After admission into the program, if at any time faculty, a clinical agency representative, and/ or an administrator suspect a student is impaired due to drug or alcohol use while in the clinical setting, classroom, or campus areas, the student will be removed from the area and required to undergo immediate testing for drug and alcohol use at the student's expense.
 Impaired students will not be permitted to drive and must bear the cost of transportation.
 The student will be suspended from all clinical activities until the investigation into the situation is complete.
-The student will still be able allowed to attend didactic classes that do not include any clinical activities.

-- 4. In the event of medication administration/handling discrepancy (i.e., in the case of the improper documentation of narcotics) or in the event of a medical error, accident or injury, testing will be conducted according to the policy of the clinical agency. - 5.
-Referrals for evaluation and counseling for drug and/or alcohol use will be part of a plan for a student with a positive screening or incident related to drug or alcohol use. - 6.
-In the event of a positive drug screening of a student currently enrolled the clinical programs, the student will be suspended from the program pending review by the Program Director and/or the APG committee and subject to possible program dismissal.
-Duty to Report: if the student is a licensed/registered health professional, a report will be made to the Attorney General and Indiana Professional Licensing Agency (or in the state(s) in which the applicant holds a license).
-All positive drug screenings will be reported to the Office of Student Conduct.

-If a student is reinstated after a positive result, that student is required to undergo random screening as determined by the Health and Wellness Operations Director and Program Director each semester and will be dismissed if any further positive results are found.
+The student will still be able allowed to attend didactic classes that do not include any clinical activities. - 3.
+Referrals for evaluation and counseling for drug and/or alcohol use will be part of a plan for a student with a positive screening or incident related to drug or alcohol use. - 4.
+In the event of a positive drug screening of a student currently enrolled the clinical programs, the student will be suspended from the program pending review by the Program Director and/or the GAP committee and subject to possible program dismissal. - 5.
+If a student is reinstated after a positive result, that student is required to undergo random screening as determined by the Program Director each semester and will be dismissed if any further positive results are found.